pydio/pydio-doc-admin-guide/7_miscellaneous/6_advanced_configurations.md

 ### Enterprise Edition: Password policy

-Users of the Enterprise Edition have more refined settings enabling them to add more complexity on the allowed password length, type of char etc...
+Users of the Enterprise Edition have more refined settings enabling them to add more complexity on the allowed password length, type of characters etc...

 Search for **"Password Policy"** and hit the edit button.